ALSETLab/2018_AmericanModelicaConf_PowerGrid_plus_PowerSystems/README.md

-# Multi-Domain Modelica Models of a Thermo-Mechanical Gas Turbine and an Electrical Power System for Integrated Simulation using Modelica Tools
+# Multi-Domain Modelica Models for Gas Turbine Detailed Model Analysis using Modelica, OpenIPSL and ThermoPower

 Modelica models presented in a paper of the 2018 American Modelica Conference for the paper "Coalesced Gas Turbine and Power System Modeling and Simulation using Modelica".